katholiek-onderwijs-vlaanderen/sri4node/README.md

 When creating or updating a *regular* resource, a database row is updated/inserted by doing this :

 1. Check if you have permission by executing all registered `secure` functions.
-If any of these functions rejects it's promise, the client will receive 403 Forbidden.
+If any of these functions rejects its promise, the client will receive 403 Forbidden.
 2. Perform schema validation on the incoming resource.
 If the schema is violated, the client will receive a 409 Conflict.
 3. Execute `validate` functions.
-If any of of the `validate` functions rejects it's promise, the client receives a 409 Conflict.
+If any of of the `validate` functions rejects its promise, the client receives a 409 Conflict.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.
 All incoming values are passed through the `onwrite`/`oninsert` function for conversion (if configured).